erickbressani/SpecificaThor/README.md

 It should work like that:
 *lots.Where(lot => (lot.Expired && lot.Interdicted) || (lot.AvailableOnStock))*

-It also contains an IEnumerable extension method GetSubjects() creates a specification chain, useful to fluently filter a Linq Query.
+It also contains an IEnumerable extension method GetSubjects() that creates a specification chain, useful to fluently filter a Linq Query.

 Like this sample using Entity Framework: